In a word, no.

 Salvation passed from and through Jesus, through the Mosaic law, to the believer.
 The Mosaic law was but a conduit through time by which Old Testament believers could participate in New Testament salvation.
 When Jesus arrived, that conduit was no longer needed and the veil in the temple was torn in two, shortly before the temple itself was razed by the Romans.

-2) James, on the other hand, is giving us the other side of the equation.
-The law of Moses is one thing, the law of God is another!
-Do not presume that the law of God will ever pass away.
+the law of God is another!
+Do not presume that the law of God will

 Matthew 5:18 I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.

 The same Scriptures that tell us that works without faith are dead tell us that faith without works is dead.
-The same scriptures that tell us that faith operates apart from works, tell us that faith is completed through works.
-You must demonstrate both or you, in fact, have neither.
+The same scriptures that tell us that faith operates

-We are not under the (Mosaic) law, we are under grace.
-Grace cleanses us, strengthens us, waters us and enables us to bring forth good fruit.
+enables us to bring forth good fruit.
 Earning salvation?
 Don't be silly.
 Our works don't earn us salvation any more than the works of the Mosaic law earned Salvation.

-Nevertheless, works are required for salvation.
+required for salvation.
 For the God who said "Thou shalt not kill" etc...'', meant it.

 So, then.
 The question from some fundamentalists becomes ''how much work?'', ''what work?'', as if we can quantify it.
 If one attempts to quantify the work, they focus on the work for it's own sake and error just as the Pharisees did.

-Ours is to do what we are told to do and leave the results to God.
-The results are not what save but the exercise of faith practiced.
-The exercise of works is not a contradiction of faith but the very manifestation of faith.
+manifestation of faith.
 Some protestants contend that good works are a by product of faith.
 Seperating works from faith is like seperating the water from the wet or the heat from the fire.
 You can have wet without water but you cannot have water without wet.
 You can have heat without fire but you cannot have fire without heat.
-Salvation is by faith.
-We do what we are told to prove we have faith.
+Salvation is

 You can say you have faith all you want but if your soul is dry and cold, your words don't mean much.